AbdelbassetBrahim/GSP-applied-on-ASD-classification/README.md

 Scripts we provide:
 -------------------------------------------------------------------------------

--The scripts ``classification_intrasite_lr.py`` and ``classification_intrasite_svc.py`` can be used for launching predictions on 866 subjects classifying individuals between autism 403 and healthy subjects 468 using logistic regression and support vector machines, respectively.
+-The scripts ``classification_intrasite_lr.py`` and ``classification_intrasite_svc.py`` can be used for launching predictions on 871 subjects classifying individuals between autism 403 and healthy subjects 468 using logistic regression (LR) and support vector machines (SVM), respectively.
+- **NOTE**: You can download Time_serie_per_site.zip folder from this link: https://osf.io/ew8bc/?view_only=6ca895e73ac54b499546f6a0c4aa06e9

 Notebooks we provide:
 -------------------------------------------------------------------------------